MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M00L00_Validate_Lab_Environment.md

 ### Task 1.1 – Acquire your Power Platform trial tenant

-1. Have your **Microsoft 365 credentials** from the Authorized Lab Host available to hand.
+1. Verify that you have your **Microsoft 365 credentials** from the Authorized Lab Host available.

 2. In a new browser tab, navigate to `https://powerapps.microsoft.com` and select **Start free**.